corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 # API: Transactions

+The Transactions API is [blurb]

 {{< note >}}
-Before reading this page, you should be familiar with the key concepts of [Transactions](key-concepts-transactions.md).
+Before reading this page, familiarize yourself with the key concepts of [Transactions](key-concepts-transactions.md).

-See also [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
+See also [Reissuing states](reissuing-states.md) with a guaranteed state replacement, which allows you to break transaction backchains.
 {{< /note >}}

 ## Transaction lifecycle

-Between its creation and its final inclusion on the ledger, a transaction will generally occupy one of three states:
+Transactions occupy three states between creation and final inclusion on the ledger:

 * `TransactionBuilder`.
 A transaction’s initial state.
-This is the only state during which the transaction is mutable, so we must add all the required components before moving on.
+This is the only state during which the transaction is mutable, so you must add all the required components before moving on.
 * `SignedTransaction`.
 The transaction now has one or more digital signatures, making it immutable.
 This is the transaction type that is passed around to collect additional signatures and that is recorded on the ledger.
 * `LedgerTransaction`.
 The transaction has been “resolved” - for example, its inputs have been converted from references to actual states - allowing the transaction to be fully inspected.

-We can visualise the transitions between the three stages as follows:
+The transitions between the three stages are as follows:

 {{< figure alt="transaction flow" width=80% zoom="/en/images/transaction-flow.png" >}}